• Home

 As you know, the flag has thirteen horizontal stripes in honor of the original colonies.
 The stripes alternate between red (seven of them) and white (six of them).
 Under flag code, each stripe should be 1/13 of the hoist’s height, and each star must be 4/5 the width of a stripe.

-For those of us that need a refresher, the side that’s attached to the flagpole is called the hoist (the end by which the flag gets hoisted).
+For those who need a refresher, the side that’s attached to the flagpole is called the hoist (the end by which the flag gets hoisted).
 The part in the middle is called the fly (it flies freely in the wind).
 The opposite end of the flag from the hoist is called the fly end.

 At the upper left of the hoist end are the 50 stars in a union of blue, with each star representing one of the states in the union.
 This section is also called the canton.